Book Review of

 The Gown

-London, 1947: Besieged by the harshest winter in living memory, burdened by onerous shortages and rationing, the people of postwar Britain are enduring lives of quiet desperation despite their nation’s recent victory.
-Among them are Ann Hughes and Miriam Dassin, embroiderers at the famed Mayfair fashion house of Norman Hartnell.
-Together they forge an unlikely friendship, but their nascent hopes for a brighter future are tested when they are chosen for a once-in-a-lifetime honor: taking part in the creation of Princess Elizabeth’s wedding gown.
+In 1947, London they are suffering through the harshest winter in living memory and had ongoing shortages and rationing.
+The people of postwar Britain are enduring lives of desperation despite their nation’s recent victory.
+Among them are embroiderers at the famed Mayfair fashion house of Norman Hartnell who are taking part in the creation of Princess Elizabeth’s wedding gown.

-Toronto, 2016: More than half a century later, Heather Mackenzie seeks to unravel the mystery of a set of embroidered flowers, a legacy from her late grandmother.
-How did her beloved Nan, a woman who never spoke of her old life in Britain, come to possess the priceless embroideries that so closely resemble the motifs on the stunning gown worn by Queen Elizabeth II at her wedding almost seventy years before?
-And what was her Nan’s connection to the celebrated textile artist and holocaust survivor Miriam Dassin?
+More than half a century later, in Toronto, Canada, Heather Mackenzie seeks to unravel the mystery of a set of embroidered flowers from her late grandmother.
+What was her grandmother’s connection to the celebrated textile artist and holocaust survivor Miriam Dassin?

 Lynn's Review